erickeek/Ironbug/README.md

 4. ToLowerFirstLetter (First letter in lowercase)
 5. ToUpperFirstLetter (First letter in uppercase)
 6. RemoveAccents (Remove diacritics (accents) from a string)
+6. Nl2Br (A string extension method that newline 2 line break.)

 ### TypeHelper
 1. GetClassProperties